Surekha1509/Eniac-s-Discount-Strategy-Project/README.md

-# Eniac's_Discount_Strategy_Project(WBS Berlin)
+# Eniac's_Discount_Strategy_Project
 This project analyzes the discount strategy applied by ENIAC between January 2017 and March 2018.
-After cleaning Data and classifying the products sold by ENIAC, we encourage ENIAC to keep on having discounts between 15% and 25% and have very high discounts for expensive products in particular occasions like black Friday and Christmas Holidays to boost the revenue.
+After cleaning the data and classifying the products sold by ENIAC, we recommend that the company continue offering discounts in the range of 15% to 25%.
+Additionally, we suggest applying significantly higher discounts on expensive products during special occasions, such as Black Friday and the Christmas holidays, to further boost revenue
 Date :  27.10.2025
+Bootcamp : Data science WBS Coding Berlin

 Team Work by https://github.com/afol and https://github.com/rudrapra084